Using skrebate

 >>>[13, 0, 10, 19, 18]

-To sort features by decreasing score along with their names, and simultaneously indicate which features have been assigned a token TuRF feature score (since they were removed from consideration at some point) then add the following...
+To sort features by feature importance score (descending order), list their names, and simultaneously indicate which features have been assigned a token TuRF feature score (since they were removed from consideration during some iteration), add the following...

 scored\_features = len(fs.top\_features_)